-mate change requires the development of new technologies on of emissions during economic activities.
-Inter alia, these ive technologies, which can be expected to change entire the value chains in the energy, food, automobile, metal and a.
-This risk factor could impact FIBI's credit risk by adversely repayment capabilities and financial robustness.
-On the other to creates a business opportunity for FIBI, since, in order to with risks relating to technological innovation, customers will ute significant capital investments, and FIBI may be able to utions to them in this regard.
+The battle against climate change requires the development of new technologies enabling the reduction of emissions during economic activities.
+Inter alia, these risks include disruptive technologies, which can be expected to change entire industries, including the value chains in the energy, food, automobile, metal and construction sectors.
+This risk factor could impact FIBI's credit risk by adversely affecting borrowers' repayment capabilities and financial robustness.
+On the other hand, this aspect also creates a business opportunity for FIBI, since, in order to prepare to contend with risks relating to technological innovation, customers will be required to execute significant capital investments, and FIBI may be able to provide financial solutions to them in this regard.